Marsa Alam is an underwater paradise

 Fly to Marsa Alam from Birmingham Airport for a seamless and enjoyable experience.

 We’ve got some great shops, so whether you’ve forgotten a holiday essential or fancy treating yourself to something new, you can find it in the terminal.
 With great deals at World Duty Free and Rituals, as well as fashion stores like Kurt Geiger, and Boots for essentials, we’ve got everything you could need before you fly.

 If you need any currency, head to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.

 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.
 Why not really indulge and book into one of our five airport lounges, which offer complimentary food and drinks and unlimited WiFi before you fly.

 If you want to eat before you board, choose from our great range of cafés, bars and restaurants.
-Head to All Bar One or Giraffe for a varied menu and extensive drinks list.
-Frankie & Benny’s and Giraffe are great if you’re travelling with kids, or Burger King will keep everyone happy.
-There are plenty of coffee shops like Pret a Manger and grab-and-go options like M&S Food to Go.
+Head to Giraffe for a varied menu and great if you’re travelling with kids, or Burger King will keep everyone happy.
+There are plenty of coffee shops like Costa and grab-and-go options like Pret a Manger.